7kW VS 22kW EV chargers - Which is better?

 Overall, the decision between investing in a 7kW or 22kW EV charger depends on your individual and/or household EV charging needs.

-If you have multiple electric car drivers in your household, a 22kW EV charger might be ideal for sharing, and therefore worth the investment.
+For example, if you have multiple electric car drivers in your household, a 22kW EV charger might be ideal for sharing, and therefore worth the investment.

 That said, in our professional opinion, it’s not worth getting a 22kW EV charger for one electric car at home.
 A 7kW EV charger is more than enough.
 And since most homes in the UK have a single-phase electricity supply and electric vehicles tend to have a 7kW maximum charging rate, 7kW home chargers are the better choice as you don’t have to spend substantial time or money upgrading your fuse.